Matomo Analytics

 Info & Prices ➜

-Day 2 – Muscat ➔ Fins Beach
+Day 2: Muscat ➔ Fins Beach

-Today you begin your journey through Oman!
-Wild camping is permitted throughout the country, so a 4×4 with a tent or rooftop tent is the perfect way to explore Oman in an adventurous way.
-We rented a Mitsubishi Pajero with a rooftop tent from Nomad Tours for OMR 50 (€130) per day.
-Along with the 4×4 and rooftop tent, you will also receive all the camping equipment you need, such as cooking utensils, sleeping bags and chairs.
-Chris, the owner, will go over the itinerary with you before departure and give you some useful tips.
+Today, you begin your road trip through Oman!
+Wild camping is allowed throughout the country, so a 4×4 with a tent or rooftop tent is the perfect way to explore Oman in an adventurous way.
+You can rent a car from places like iDrive4x4 or Nomad Tours.
+They provide you with a tent or rooftop tent and all the camping gear you need, such as cooking equipment, sleeping bags, and chairs.

 Driving in Oman is considered safe due to strict enforcement.
 You’ll often come across speed cameras on the highways, and it’s important to watch out for the large (and sometimes hard to see) speed bumps on the inner roads.
 The traffic rules are similar to those in Europe.